-2. Sex is the most viable way of checking weight during winter
+2. Intercourse is the most viable way of checking weight during winter

 Biologists at the University of Alberta recently found that limited exposure to sunlight leads to an accumulation of fat in the human body.

 Shedding weight during a cold season, on the other hand, is a tall order for many because of reduced outdoor activity.
-The most viable way of checking weight during winter, therefore, is sex.
-Researchers from the University of Montreal recently established that sex helps people burn approximately 3-4 calories per minute.
+The most viable way of checking weight during winter, therefore, is intercourse.
+Researchers from the University of Montreal recently established that intercourse helps people burn approximately 3-4 calories per minute.

 3. Cuddling excites the Oxycontin hormone, thus boosting positive feelings

 People cuddle freely during rainy days, unlike during warm seasons when they fear they’ll generate too much unnecessary heat.
 Cuddling releases oxytocin—the love hormone—in the brain, which increases sexual attractions between partners.

 That’s not all: Scientists at Duke University found that oxytocin cures depression, ignites positive emotions, and makes people more empathetic.
 All this contributes to creating a sexy-friendly environment.

 4. Winter love keeps colds and the flu away